Assignment Description | Readings | Assessment | Technology Integration Observation Instrument | Videos Technology Integration

 “…just as we say that a body is in motion, and not that motion is in a body, we ought to say that we are in thought, and not that thoughts are in us” — Charles Peirce, 1884

-Based on your observations of a series of lessons (~3 lessons); publish to your to WebLog a series of essays (~4-5 essays, ~1500 words total) about the distributed cognition, classroom technologies and the learning experiences of students and the instructional practices of classroom teachers.
+Based on your observations of a series of lessons (~3 lessons); publish to your to WebLog a series of essays (~4-5 essays, ~1500 words total/~250 words each) about the distributed cognition, classroom technologies and the learning experiences of students and the instructional practices of classroom teachers.
 Following Salomon and Perkins (2005), the primary question that this exploration poses is: Does technology make us smarter?

-How are a student’s capacities to learn augmented by the educational technologies s/he’s working with?
-Additionally, how are a teacher’s capacities to teach augmented by the educational technologies s/he’s working with?
+How are a student’s capacities to learn augmented by the educational technologies they are working with?
+Additionally, how are a teacher’s capacities to teach augmented by the educational technologies they are working with?
 What does/can it mean that cognition is distributed between and among students and the technologies they learn with or teachers and the technologies that augment their classroom practices?

 The key to the essays you are to write is to use your field observations as examples to demonstrate your understanding of distributed cognition.
 Do not assume that your readers understand distributed cognition.
 Define and fully explain the terms that you choose to discuss in relation to the examples that you observed in the field.
 Refer to the readings in your essays as you analyze your observations from the field.